 what is CSWIP?

 CSWIP stand for Certification Scheme for Personnel.
 Why we choose CSWIP?
-CSWIP is a complete or comprehensive scheme which provides for the examination and certification of profesional / individuals seeking to demonstrate their knowledge and/or competence in their field of operation.
-The scope of CSWIP includes among others, Welding Inspectors, Welding Supervisors, Welding Instructors, Welding Examiners, Welding Quality Control Co-ordinators, Heat Treatment Operatives, Cathodic Inspection personnel, Plant Inspectors, Underwater Inspectors, Plastics Welders and NDT personnel.
+CSWIP is a complete or comprehensive scheme which provides for the examination and certification of professional / individuals seeking to demonstrate their knowledge and/or competence in their field of operation.
+The scope of CSWIP includes among others, Welding Inspectors, Welding Supervisors, Welding Instructors, Welding Examiners, Welding Quality Control Coordinators, Heat Treatment Operatives, Cathodic Inspection personnel, Plant Inspectors, Underwater Inspectors, Plastics Welders and NDT personnel.
 CSWIP focus mainly on welding and inspection knowledge & certification.